Chocolate Yogurt Bundt Cake is a favorite in our house because it’s easy and quick to make. It has a rich chocolate flavor enhanced by the yogurt.

 Don’t you just love Facebook?
-This morning, someone posted something about eating chocolate cake for breakfast, and I had to remember making Chocolate Cake with Mocha Frosting, and promising my friend that I would make cake today.
+This morning, someone posted something about eating chocolate cake for breakfast, and I had to remember making Chocolate Cake with Mocha Frosting, and promising my friend that I would make a cake today.

-Low and behold, when I went to my refrigerator, I found no milk, and didn’t feel like going out to get any.
+Low and behold, when I went to my refrigerator, I found no milk and didn’t feel like going out to get any.
 However, I had a large container of plain, yummy yogurt, and I knew that it would make a really rich cake.

 Just a warning, make sure you use Baker’s Joy or some other means of getting your Bundt pan completely greased.
 This cake likes to stick, and when I make it in a regular cake pan, I always use parchment paper.
 Alas, you can’t use parchment paper in a Bundt pan, so just make sure you really spray the pan well with the Baker’s Joy.